How Can CPG and Durable Goods Companies Leverage Text Analytics for Better Consumer Insights?

 What is it about

-What is the opinion about?
+What is your opinion about it?
 Is it the whole company, a specific product, a place, an experience, or a service?
 That is important because your analysis must be segmented enough to give you the ability to filter those opinions that are not your focus right now.
 Wrong segmentations might give you wrong information, conclusion, and actions.

 Several other metadata can be used to segment, filter, classify and finally better narrow your analysis.
 Think about your business needs and what kind of information more you might consider.
 These are some ideas: